Alexandria Fun Facts

 - The median travel time to work here is 29 minutes, with most residents (76%) driving to work.

-- There are 204 day care centers within Alexandria.
+- There are over 200 day care centers within Alexandria.

-- There are 26 polling precincts in Alexandria – this means that, on average, for every 0.59 mi squared there is a polling location.
+- There are 30 polling locations in Alexandria – this means that, on average, for every 0.59 mi squared there is a polling location.

 - There are 13 elementary schools here (Charles Barrett, Cora Kelly, George Mason, Maury, Lyles-Crouch, Mt.
 Vernon, Samuel Tucker, William Ramsay, John Adams, Polk, Patrick Henry, Douglas MacArthur, and Jefferson Houston), three middle schools (George Washington, Minnie Howard, and Francis Hammond), and one high school (T.C.
 Williams).